JP Morgan Loses Vet Broker to Wells, Shifts Role of Private Bank Manager

 Geller’s appointment is being viewed with jaundiced eyes by some current and former private bankers who have been upset with JP Morgan’s segmentation strategies.
 The bank a year ago doubled minimum account requirements for its premier clients to $10 million and centralized their servicing among teamed bankers, while shifting millionaires below that level to solo practitioners who were given less wealth management service support.

 Low morale among the lower-tier “private client direct” group of bankers, who receive salary and bonuses rather than the grid-based payouts of JP Morgan Securities brokers, may be exacerbated by Geller’s appointment to lead national strategy for them from New York, sources said.
 That is because the managing director’s two-year stint running a financial institutions team of some 100 bankers and advisers in Palo Alto and San Francisco ended with limited success.
-Though still esteemed by bank executives since his return in 2015, his appointment at private client direct indicates management’s lack of strong support for the group, they said.

 A JPMorgan spokesman declined to comment.